Astray63/FasterRCNN/README.md

 # Faster R-CNN Captcha Classifier

-This is a PyTorch implementation of a Faster R-CNN model for classifying captcha images.
+This is a PyTorch implementation of a Faster R-CNN model for classifying any images.
 The script can be used to train and evaluate the model on a custom COCO-formatted dataset.

 ## Features
 - Loads and preprocesses a COCO-formatted dataset for object detection